team10summer2019/project/README.md

 $javac *.java <BR>
 $java MazeGame <BR>

-In the game use the commands Enter to cycle through the rooms in the array list, <BR>
+In the game use the commands + Enter to move through the rooms in the maze, <BR>

 Commands:  help, map, quit, left, right, down, up, take, open, escape, fight, attack, run. <BR>